inspire-1a03/pip-2021/google-sheets1.md

   - In the first row of Column V, give the column a title ```vaccinations per 100 people```
   - In row 2 of Column V, enter the formula```=100*(S2/'Provincial Summary'!$C$8)```
     - **Note** that the reference to the Ontario Population Provincial Summary value has ```$``` before the column and row reference.
 Doing this keeps the reference value from changing when the formula is dragged to other cells.
+	- **Note2** also notice above that when you are referring to cells in another sheet, you have to write the name of that sheet and add a ```!``` afterwards to instruct Google Sheets to look in a different sheet (otherwise, it will refer to the current one).
+In this case, we refer to cell C8 in the Provincial Summary sheet as ```'Provincial Summary'!$C$8```.
   - Copy the function down to all rows of Column V
 - In Column W, complete the same for task for ```data » total_tests``` (Column O).
 Give the column the title ```tests per 100 people```

 ### Revise your figure
 - Go back to the ```Setup``` pane of your figure.
 Remove the two previously plotted time series.
 - Add the two new time series (columns V and W).
   - The easiest way to adjust this is to change the ```Data range``` to the full extent of the data (i.e. ```A1:Y484``` in this case).
 Then, click in the ```Series``` box and select the two variables you wish you plot. **Note** that you may need to reselect your X-axis (i.e. ```data >> date```), as well.
 Make sure that ```Use column C as labels``` is selected.

+### Style your figure
+- As with the previous chart, style this figure to improve its clarity and ensure that it aligns as closely as possible with the response to the original question.

 ### Get the chart ready for export
 - Click the three dots at the top-right of the figure and select ```Publish the chart```